 - Oaktree Capital in:

-- The chapter 11 cases of Excel Maritime and TMT Procurement, international shipping companies; and
+- The chapter 11 cases of Excel Maritime and TMT Procurement, international shipping companies

-- The Unofficial Committee of First Lien Noteholders of Exide Technologies, a multinational producer of stored energy products, in Exide’s chapter 11 case; and
+- The unofficial committee of first lien noteholders of Exide Technologies, a multinational producer of stored energy products, in Exide’s chapter 11 case

 OTHER REPRESENTATIVE EXPERIENCE

-- A State regulatory board in the chapter 11 reorganization of the New York Racing Association; and
+- A state regulatory board in the chapter 11 reorganization of the New York Racing Association

-Alan is the Chairman of the Board of Trustees of Bennington College and also serves on the boards of the NYU School of Law Foundation, the Mount Desert Island Biological Laboratory, the Battery Conservancy, New Music USA and Tectonic Theater Project.
+Alan is a Trustee of Bennington College and also serves on the boards of the NYU School of Law Foundation, the Mount Desert Island Biological Laboratory, the Battery Conservancy, New Music USA and Tectonic Theatere Project.
 He received Catholic Renewal’s “St. Francis Service Award” in 2014 and UJA-Federation of NY’s “Professor Lawrence P. King Award” in 2018.